mrtillman/counter-culture.dev/README.md

 ## Environment Variables

-Once you've obtained your client ID and secret, find the `.env.demo` file in the project root, rename it to`.env`, and set the values accordingly:
+Once you've obtained your client ID and secret, find the `.demo.env` file in the project root, rename it to`.env`, and set the values accordingly:

 ```sh
 # .env